-15. TRANSPLANT PATIENTS
+TRANSPLANT PATIENTS

-When a decision is made to add a patient to a transplant waiting list and this has been communicated to the patient, then the RTT status will be updated and the 18-week clock will stop from the date of this decision.
+When a decision is made to add a patient to a transplant waiting list and this has been communicated to the patient, then the RTT status will be updated, and the 18-week clock will stop from the date of this decision.

-- This applies to matched transplants (for example, kidney, liver) where the clock should stop at the point of adding the patient to a transplant list (after completion of work-up where relevant) and informing the patient and referring clinician of this.
-Once matched tissue becomes available, a new clock starts and is stopped at the point at which the patient is treated - For unmatched transplants (for example, many corneal grafts) the 18-week clock should stop when the transplant surgery takes place - For live kidney donor recipients who are not intending to go on the national waiting list for a deceased donor, the clock stops when they are considered fit for receipt of a live donor kidney (not the date of surgery)
+- This applies to matched transplants (for example, kidney, liver) where the clock should stop at the point of adding the patient to a transplant list and informing the patient and referring clinician.
+Once matched tissue becomes available, a new clock starts and is stopped at the point at which the patient is treated. - For unmatched transplants (for example, many corneal grafts) the 18-week clock should stop when the transplant surgery takes place - For live kidney donor recipients who are not intending to go on the national waiting list for a deceased donor, the clock stops when they are considered fit for receipt of a live donor kidney (not the date of surgery)